chris-dworschak/disastr.api/README.md

 maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)
 <!-- badges: end -->

-This small package provides functionality to access and manage the application programming interface (API) of the [United Nations Office for the Coordination of Humanitarian Affairs’ (OCHA) ReliefWeb disaster events](https://reliefweb.int/disasters/).
+This package provides functionality to access and manage the application programming interface (API) of the [United Nations Office for the Coordination of Humanitarian Affairs’ (OCHA) ReliefWeb disaster events](https://reliefweb.int/disasters/).
 The function `disastr.api()` makes it easy to retrieve a user-defined sample (or all of the available data) from ReliefWeb, enabling a seamless integration of regular data